ServerCentral/KubeECR/README.markdown

 While these examples will work, they don't follow typical kubernetes design patterns.

 KubeECR is different.
-Rather than specify the secret to create, then continually recreate it, KubeECR looks for existing secrets with an annotation.
+Rather than specify the secret to create, then continually recreate it, KubeECR looks for existing secrets with a label.
 Those secrets are then updated in-place.
 In this way, all existing Kubernetes tooling, including for example common deployment mechanisms or visualisations that rely on parent references, continue to work.
 Meanwhile the secrets declare themselves as needing updating rather than changing the updater config.